poliyka/dj4-vue3-integrate/README.md

 make run-fe # run up frontend dev server
 ```

-## Dev environment at docker
+### Dev environment in docker

-In the local we need to prepare `sqlite` or `postgresql` database, and `redis` for cache.
+Need to prepare `sqlite` or `postgresql` database, and `redis` for cache in local.

-To convenient for developing different environment, we use `docker` to setup development environment.
+In order to make it more convenient for developing in different environment, we use `docker`.

+Files description:

 - `docker-compose.yml` is for all in one development environment
 - `docker-compose-db.yml` is for part of database environment
 - `docker-compose-redis.yml` is for part of redis environment

-It provide setup `postgresql` and `redis` database.
-And then you can focus on your project.
+Files above provide setup `postgresql` and `redis` database for you to focus on your project.

-> ⚠️ For `Redis`, you need to copy `redis.conf.example` to `redis.conf` and then change settings.
+> ⭐️ **NOTICE** : For `Redis`, you need to copy `redis.conf.example` to `redis.conf` and then change settings.

-Or you can use `make up` command to preview prod environment, it will use `docker-compose.yml` to setup environment.
+You can use `make up` command to preview prod environment, it will use `docker-compose.yml` to setup environment.

+> ⭐️ **NOTICE** : There are three developing environments : `dev`, `docker`, `prod`.
-> ⚠️ There has three developing environments, `dev`, `docker`, `prod`, you can find each `.env.*.example` file in the root directory, you can copy it and rename to `.env` and fill the environment variable.
+> There are three corresponding `.env.*.example` files in the root directory, you can copy it and rename to `.env` and change your environment variable.

 ### Build it for the first time

-Use the following command to build without cache
+Use following command to build the project without cache.

 ```sh
 make cleanbuild